 We are a biopharmaceutical company committed to the development and commercialization of new cancer therapies that address treatment resistance in cancer patients.
-We have five product candidates in our pipeline, namely, custirsen (also known as OGX-011/TV-1011), OGX-427, OGX-225, SN2310 and CSP-9222, with each product candidate having a distinct mechanism of action and representing a unique opportunity for cancer drug development.
+We have four product candidates in our pipeline, custirsen, OGX-427, OGX-225 and CSP-9222, each of which has a distinct mechanism of action and represents a unique opportunity for cancer drug development.
+Of the product candidates in our pipeline, custirsen and OGX-427 are clinical-stage assets.

-Our product candidates custirsen, OGX-427 and OGX-225 focus on mechanisms of treatment resistance in cancer patients and are designed to address treatment resistance by blocking the production of specific proteins that we believe promote survival of tumor cells and are over-produced in response to a variety of cancer treatments.
-Our aim in targeting these particular proteins is to disable the tumor cell's adaptive defenses and thereby render the tumor cells more susceptible to attack by a variety of cancer therapies, including chemotherapy, which we believe will increase survival time and improve the quality of life for cancer patients.
-Product candidate SN2310 is a novel camptothecin for the treatment of cancer.
-Camptothecins are potent anticancer agents that belong to the family of drugs called topoisomerase I inhibitors that bind reversibly to the TOPO-I-DNA complex causing breaks in the DNA strands during replication resulting in cell death.
-Product candidate CSP-9222 is the lead compound from a family of compounds, which have been inlicensed from Bayer, that demonstrate activation of programmed cell death in pre-clinical models.
+Our product candidates custirsen, OGX-427 and OGX-225 focus on mechanisms of treatment resistance in cancer patients and are designed to block the production of specific proteins that we believe promote survival of tumor cells and are over-produced in response to a variety of cancer treatments.
+Our aim in targeting these particular proteins is to disable the tumor cell's adaptive defenses, thereby rendering the tumor cells more susceptible to attack with a variety of cancer therapies.
+We believe this approach will increase survival time and improve the quality of life for cancer patients.
+Product candidate CSP-9222 is the lead compound from a family of caspase activators that have been in-licensed from Bayer HealthCare LLC, or Bayer, and demonstrate activation of programmed cell death in pre-clinical models.